jku-win-dke/AISA-XMI-Mapper/README.md

 			sh:path rdf:value ;
 			sh:pattern "((\\+|\\-){0,1}[0-9]{1,8}(\\.[0-9]{1,4}){0,1})|UNL|GND|FLOOR|CEILING"
 		] .

-#### 2.3.6.
-XSDsimpleType
+##### aixm_5-1-1.xq: Mapping of Elements - Stereotype "choice"

+No direct mapping.
+UML classes with stereotype "choice" are mapped by classes which target the "choice" class with a connection.
+In this case, a SHACL property shape is added to the class targeting the "choice" class with the sh:path to the "choice" class but with no sh:class.
+The sh:class is determined by a sh:xone which provides the connections outgoing from the UML class with stereotype "choice".

+	aixm:SegmentPoint
+		a rdfs:Class , sh:NodeShape ;
+		sh:property [
+			sh:path aixm:pointChoice ;
+			sh:minCount 0 ;
+			sh:maxCount 1 ;
+		] ;
+		sh:xone (
+			[
+				sh:property [
+					sh:minCount 1 ;
+					sh:path aixm:pointChoice ;
+					sh:class aixm:AirportHeliport ;
+				] ;
+			]
+			[
+				sh:property [
+					sh:minCount 1 ;
+					sh:path aixm:pointChoice ;
+					sh:class aixm:DesignatedPoint ;
+				] ;
+			]
+			...
+		) .

+##### aixm_5-1-1.xq: Mapping of Elements - Stereotype "XSDsimpleType"

 No mapping.

-#### 2.3.7.
-XSDcomplexType
+##### aixm_5-1-1.xq: Mapping of Elements - Stereotype "XSDcomplexType"

 No mapping.

-### 2.3.8.
-No stereotype
+#### aixm_5-1-1.xq: Mapping of Elements - No stereotype

 For each UML class with no stereotype a RDFS class and a simple SHACL shape with no content are generated.
 Typically, only GML based classes have no stereotype.
 UML classes from GML are classes with names starting with "GM_".
 These GML based classes are mapped into the GML namespace.

 	gml:Point a rdfs:Class , sh:NodeShape .